-Choosing your CMMS is only one step in the process.
+Choosing your maintenance software is only one step in the process.
 Implementation is vital to the longevity of your operation.
 It’s unfortunate, but we don’t see this enough from property managers.

 We’re always working on ways to help you improve your implementation process and truly enjoy using your maintenance software.